-However, there are times when it can be your best path out of debt.
-For example, filing for bankruptcy can be a good idea if you are:
+However, there are times when it can be your best path out of debt, but considering the pros and cons is important.
+For example, filing for bankruptcy may be a good idea if you are:

 The bankruptcy attorney will also explain the filing for bankruptcy process, including telling you about all of the financial information he will need from you to fill out the various bankruptcy forms that must be filed with the court to begin your bankruptcy.
 The attorney will also help you keep as many of your assets as possible.
 In bankruptcy, certain kinds of assets are exempt, which means that they cannot be taken from you.

-If you file Chapter 13 bankruptcy, you will have between 3 and 5 years to pay off all or some of your debts according to the terms of the debt reorganization plan your attorney will prepare for you.
+According to this video, if you file Chapter 13 bankruptcy, you will have between 3 and 5 years to pay off all or some of your debts according to the terms of the debt reorganization plan your attorney will prepare for you.
 The bankruptcy court must approve the plan and once it does, the court will supervise your plan until you complete it.

 Once you've completed your plan, most - but not necessarily all - of your remaining debts will be discharged, or forgiven.
 However, certain kinds of debts will survive your bankruptcy and so you will still owe them once you are out of bankruptcy.
-These debts, which are described as being <i>nondischargeable</i>, may include your mortgage, your alimony or child support obligation, most types of taxes, most government funded or guaranteed educational loans, debts you incurred because of fraud, embezzlement or property theft or because you provided false information to the court, debts you owe because you willfully and maliciously injured someone, as well as any criminal fines or restitution you may owe.
+These debts, which are described as being nondischargeable may include your mortgage, your alimony or child support obligation, most types of taxes, most government funded or guaranteed educational loans, debts you incurred because of fraud, embezzlement or property theft or because you provided false information to the court, debts you owe because you willfully and maliciously injured someone, as well as any criminal fines or restitution you may owe.

 If you file Chapter 7 bankruptcy, most of your debts will be discharged, or wiped out, and your bankruptcy will probably be over fairly quickly.
 However the same kinds of debts that cannot be discharged in Chapter 13 are also non-dischargeable in Chapter 7 and so you will still owe them.

 An important drawback to filing Chapter 7 is that in exchange for having most if not all of your debts erased, you may lose some of your assets – your nonexempt assets.
 The trustee in your bankruptcy will sell the assets and use the sale proceeds to pay your debts.
+You can think of the trustee as someone who administers the bankruptcy case.
 However, most people who file for Chapter 7, don’t lose anything because they don’t own any non-exempt assets.
-When you have no non-exempt assets and you file bankruptcy, your case is referred to as a <i>no-asset case</i>.
+When you have no non-exempt assets and you file bankruptcy, your case is referred to as a no-asset case.